THE ALPHA FREQUENCY #761 - THE LIVING KAWANATA: TE TIRITI AS A SACRED SPIRITUAL BOND

 THE ALPHA FREQUENCY #723 - TE ORANGA AKE: HOLISTIC FLOURISHING AND WHĀNAU RESTORATION

-The Whare as a Model for Healing
+The Whare Model

-We see Te Oranga Ake in action through kaupapa like Te Whare Ruruhau o Meri.
-They use the "whare" (house) as a model for whānau dynamics to address deep issues like family violence.
-By reconnecting whānau with their wairuatanga (spirituality) and whakapapa, they create a pathway for healing from the traumas of colonisation.
+We can see this beautiful healing in action through the grassroots mahi of groups like Te Whare Ruruhau o Meri.
+They use the traditional Māori whare, or house, as a practical model to understand family dynamics and face deep issues like family violence.
+By helping whānau reconnect with their wairuatanga and their whakapapa, they build a reliable path to heal from the historical traumas of colonisation.

 The Great Deception: The Myth of Scarcity